Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 A select committee is an ad hoc committee established by the Senate to inquire into and report on a specific matter or matters.
-In most cases, a select committee ceases to exist when it presents its final report.
+A select committee ceases to exist when it presents its final report.
 Often, select committees also present interim reports.

-Five select committees operated during 2009–10.
-One of those, the Select Committee on the National Broadband Network, presented its final report to the Senate on 17 June 2010 and then ceased to exist.
+Two joint select committees operated during 2011–12.
+One of those, the Joint Select Committee on Australia's Immigration Detention Network, presented its final report on 30 March 2012.

 The Committee Office continues to provide secretariat support for:

-- the Select Committee on Regional and Remote Indigenous Communities—this committee is due to report every six months and to present its final report on 30 September 2010
+- the Senate Select Committee on Australia's Food Processing Sector—this committee is due to present its final report on 16 August 2012

-- the Select Committee on Fuel and Energy—this committee is due to report on 30 August 2010
+- the Joint Select Committee on Gambling Reform—this committee is due to present its final report on 30 June 2013.

 Committee members place considerable value on engaging with a broad range of people as they conduct each committee inquiry.
 Committee secretariats assist committees to achieve this, through a variety of strategies:

-- advertising all inquiries in the national media and on the internet
+- advertising inquiries in the national media and online

 - corresponding directly with groups known to be interested in the subject matter of an inquiry